r-pufky/docs/docs/README.md

 so that you can implement these services and setups with relative ease.
 Be sure to check the [glossary](glossary/README.md) if you see unknown symbols.

+This has expanded over the years to also include other setup and configuration for technology I have run into and needed to make notes for.

 ## Assumptions
 These notes make the following assumptions: